AFROTC Detachment 040

 You are required to complete 8 semesters of Aerospace Studies classes.
 During your first two years, the classes will be one credit hour per semester.
 During your second two years, the classes will be three credit hours per semester.
 A brief overview of each of the Aerospace Studies classes follows:

-- AS 100 Foundations of the United States Air Force - A survey course designed to introduce students to the United States Air Force (USAF) and Air Force Reserve Officers Training Corps (AFROTC).
-Featured topics include: mission and organization of the Air Force, officership and professionalism, military customs and courtesies, officer career fields and opportunities, group leadership experiences, and an introduction to communicative skills.
+- AS 100 Heritage and Values of the United States Air Force - A survey course designed to introduce students to the United States Air Force (USAF).
+Provides an overview of the basic characteristics, missions, and organization of the Air Force.

 Leadership laboratory (LLAB)

 Provides students to learn leadership skills through participation in our military training program.
 LLAB activities include basic military drill and ceremonies, guest speakers, challenging group problem solving activities, and physical fitness training.
 Active duty officers provide oversight, but the LLAB program is run by the students in the cadet wing.
 As you progress through the AFROTC program, you will take on increasing levels of responsibility in planning and executing the LLAB program.